 Always use batteries recommended by your hearing care professional.
-Batteries of low quality may leak and cause bodily harm.
+Low quality batteries may leak and cause bodily harm.

 Never attempt to recharge your batteries, and never dispose of batteries by burning them.
 There is a risk that the batteries will explode.